Jack Bacheler: 1972 Munich Olympics

 Three months prior to the 1972 U.S. Olympic Trials, Bacheler, along with Florida Track Club teammates Frank Shorter and Jeff Galloway, moved to Vail, Colorado to train at altitude.
 Each of the trio planned to compete in both the 10,000 meters and the Marathon at the Trials, which were to be held at the University of Oregon in Eugene.
 In the finals of the 10,000, the three FTC runners were running first, second and third, but Bacheler faltered on the final lap and (to the delight of the crowd) he was passed by a Eugene native, Jon Anderson.
 On the final day of the Trials, the FTC trio again dominated in the marathon.
 Frank Shorter and Kenny Moore crossed the finish line together in a time of 2:15:57.8.
 Behind them, Jeff Galloway, having already secured a spot on the team in the 10K, helped to pace Bacheler and magnanimously eased up near the finish line so that it would be clear to the officials that Bacheler had finished third(2:20:29.2), earning an automatic spot on the marathon team with Frank Shorter and Kenny Moore.

 Although the Munich marathon course was essentially flat, temperatures were just over 80 °F. The race was run on Sunday, September 10 and started at 3 pm.
 Shorter won in near Olympic record time of 2:12:19.8, Moore finished fourth (2:15:39.8), and Bacheler who had faded from fifth place in the final miles, crossed the line in ninth place (2:17:38.2).

 Between Olympic performances Bacheler captured National AAU Championships in cross country and the 10,000 meters in 1969 and the six-mile run in 1970 while running for the Florida Track Club.
-Of note, Jack ran a 5,000 Meter race on the University of Florida track in 1970, winning in a time of 13:41.4 which remains the track record in Gainesville (as of April 2015).
-He received his Ph.D. in Entomology 1972, and worked as a post doc in the Entomology Department at North Carolina State University until 1976 when he became an Assistant Professor.
+Of note, Jack ran a 5,000-meter race on the University of Florida track in 1970, winning in a time of 13:41.4, which remains the track record in Gainesville (as of April 2015).
+He received his Ph.D. in entomology in 1972, and worked as a postdoc in the Entomology Department at North Carolina State University until 1976, when he became an assistant professor.
 In 1972, he became an associate professor.
 Bacheler continued his association with running by working with the distance runners.
 In 1979 and 1980 he coached the NCSU women's cross country team to the AIAW National Championships.